mitradranirban/font-dakkhinee/out/fontbakery/fontbakery-report.md

 * Nacute (U+0143) has a counter-clockwise outer contour

 * Nacute (U+0143) has a counter-clockwise outer contour

-* NameMe.65963 has a counter-clockwise outer contour

-* NameMe.65964 has a counter-clockwise outer contour

-* NameMe.65965 has a counter-clockwise outer contour

-* NameMe.65966 has a counter-clockwise outer contour

-* NameMe.65967 has a counter-clockwise outer contour

-* NameMe.65968 has a counter-clockwise outer contour

-* NameMe.65969 has a counter-clockwise outer contour

 * Ncaron (U+0147) has a counter-clockwise outer contour